grace-ac/project-pycno-sswd-2021/protocols/RNAseq-pipeline.md

 Received data from Azenta (FKA Genewiz)

-# 1. Download all RNAseq and checksum data
+# 1. Download all RNAseq and checksum files
 Downloaded to genefish using: [cyberduck](https://cyberduck.io/download/)
 Azenta provided log-in credentials of how to access their servers.